 In some cases, you have the right to object to our otherwise lawful processing of your personal data.

-For more details about your rights, please see the guidelines on data subject rights available (in Danish) on the Danish Data Protection Agency's website at www.datatilsynet.dk.
+For more details about your rights, please find the guidelines on data subject rights available (in Danish) at the website of the Danish Data Protection Agency .

 7. Lodging a complaint with the Danish Data Protection Agency

 You have the right to lodge a complaint with the Danish Data Protection Agency if you are unhappy with our data processing practices.

 The Agency's contact details are available at www.datatilsynet.dk .

 * Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.Article 13(1) provides that the data controller must provide the data subject with various information where the personal data are collected from the data subject.